smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 ## Builder Types and Non-Builder Types
 Builder types and non Builder types implement `Serialize` and `Deserialize` with derive macro.
 Derive macro will be implemented behind a feature-gate; Users must enable `serialize` to use `serde::Serialize`, and `deserialize` to use `serde::Deserialize` respectively.
-Additionally, user must enable `unstable` until the stablization of this RFC.
+Additionally, users must enable `unstable` until the stabilization of this RFC.

 ```rust
 #[allow(missing_docs)] // documentation missing in model